- Entertainment and Media»

 In an article on cnet, Steve Guttenberg argues that "analog better communicates music's emotional power."
 I tend to agree with that, but have to admit my prime analog music listening years also happened to be adolescence, which is a period of one's life pretty packed with passion.
 This brings me to another reason vinyl records are selling again, which, I admit was not so much of a surprise - Baby Boomers (like me) are trying to reclaim part of our past.

 Now that turntables are more readily available, and Baby Boomers are retiring with time on their hands to shop flea markets and yard sales for old records, the genre is in an upward trend.
-Since I was born at the tail end of the baby boom, I'd say that trend should last at least until I hit retirement age, which won't be for another 15 years or more.
+Since I was born at the tail end of the baby boom, I'd say that trend should last at least until I hit retirement age around the mid 2030's.
 So, if old folks are to blame, that's a good thing if you want to get in the business.

 Now it's a good thing?